 In 2017 I started studying time perception in the Temporal Cognition Lab of Hedderik van Rijn at the department of Cognitive/Experimental Psychology of the University of Groningen.
 We aim to answer questions about how our brain is able to keep track of time (in the second-minutes range).
 We design experiments (try one here!), collect neurophysiological data (EEG, fMRI) and do sophisticated analyses, mostly on healthy participants.
-The results of these studies are published in peer reviewed journals and will lead to a dissertation.
+The results of these studies are published in peer reviewed journals and lead to my dissertation: Timing Under Risk.
+I defended my thesis and propositions during my PhD defense on June 17 2022

 Changes in body temperature could influence the way our brain functions.
 For example, it is thought that our internal clock speeds up when core body temperature rises.
 In a controlled experiment, we heated up participants in a jacuzzi and asked them to perform a timing task, and a decision making task.
 We found out that temperature plays an important role in decision-making under time pressure.

 Time perception is often studied in artificial laboratory conditions; a participant sits in front of a screen and is asked to judge time intervals or press buttons for very specific durations.
 We are sometimes faced with participants who are not that motivated to do our experiments.
 In this study, I analysed a large set of replays from the popular online real-time strategy game StarCraft2.
 Players of that game know very well how to exploit temporal regularities of the Queen Inject ability.
 Good estimation of how much time has passed is advantageous for them, and this dataset therefore provides a unique way to study time perception!
 In 2019 I Presented a poster at Timing Research Forum about this project.
 Read more about it on my OSF repository..
 Me and Hedderik van Rijn also described this study in detail in an article that was published in Cognitive Science.